Kristian Liebrand: Background

 Between 2008 and 2015 Liebrand lived and worked in Bocholt, Germany.
 2016 he moved to Bochum where he built a new photo studio, called "Visible" along with many photo sets on a 360 square meters.

 Between 2014 and 2016 he published the charity calendar, Mehr als eine Badewanne (more than a bathtube) aimed at fighting against the lack of water in Africa.

+In 2023 Liebrand sparked controversy by successfully suing a craft business for €10,000 (including legal costs) for copyright infringement for posting a copyrighted image on its Facebook business page without a license.

+In 2025 Liebrand has been nominated as juror for the European Photography Awards and joins the international jury board.